 We believe that Christians who die, depart to be with Christ in conscious blessedness.
 Someday Jesus will come again to take away His living people from the earth.
 Then, all Christians will have glorified bodies similar to His resurrected body and share in His glory.
 They will reign with Him forever.
 Romans 8:17; 1 Thessalonians 4:17; Daniel 7:22-27; Revelation 20:11-15

 We believe that Satan is a personality, the arch enemy of God and our defeated foe.
 2 Corinthians 11:13-15; Job 1:6-12; John 8:44; Ephesians 6:12-16; Revelation 20:1-3, 7-10

 We believe that those who refuse the offer of God’s gracious gift of salvation are doomed to suffer eternal conscious separation from Him.
 2 Peter 2:9; Revelation 20:11-15; 21:8

-To love and respect people
+To love people

 Our Values at Compass Point are the core principles and ideals which govern how we think, relate, and do ministry.
 We hold to these core values because we believe they are anchored in Scripture and reflect our unique DNA.
 We cherish these values and aspire to have them reflected in who we are and how we live.